angeella/pARI/cran-comments.md

 Dear CRAN Team,
-This is a resubmission of the package pARI addressing the deprecation warnings reported after the RcppArmadillo / Armadillo 15 upgrade.
+This is a re submission of the package pARI addressing the deprecation warnings reported after the RcppArmadillo / Armadillo 15 upgrade.
 Best, Angela